py-mine/mcproto/CONTRIBUTING.md

 execute: `pre-commit run --all-files`.
 Note that the installed hook will only run the linters on the files that were updated in the commit, while using the command directly will run it on the whole project.

 You can find pre-commit's configuration the [`.pre-commit-config.yaml`](./.pre-commit-config.yaml) file, where we define which tools should be ran and how.
-Currently, pre-commit runs ruff, black, isort and pyright, but also a checker for some issues in TOML/YAML files.
+Currently, pre-commit runs ruff linter, ruff formatter, slotscheck and pyright, but also a checker for some issues in TOML/YAML files.

 Even though in most cases enforcing linting before each commit is what we want, there are some situations where we need to commit some code which doesn't pass these checks.
 This can happen for example after a merge, or as a result of making a single purpose small commit without yet worrying about linters.
 In these cases, you can use the `--no-verify` flag when making a commit, telling git to skip all of the pre-commit hooks and commit normally.
-You can also only skip a specific hook(s), by setting `SKIP` environmental variable (e.g. `SKIP=ruff`, or `SKIP=ruff,isort`), the names of the individual hooks are their ids, you can find those in the configuration file for pre-commit.
+You can also only skip a specific hook(s), by setting `SKIP` environmental variable (e.g. `SKIP=pyright`, or `SKIP=ruff-linter,ruff-formatter,slotscheck`), the names of the individual hooks are their ids, you can find those in the configuration file for pre-commit.

 However this kind of verification skipping should be used sparingly.
 We value a clean history which consistently follows our linting guidelines, and making commits with linting issues only leads to more commits, fixing those issues later.
 If